-Most of my patients, even those with severe asthma, can avoid triggering these symptoms by using an inhaler 30 minutes before beginning exercise.
+Most of my patients, even those with severe asthma, can avoid triggering asthma symptoms by using an inhaler 30 minutes before beginning exercise.
 I, myself, have exercise-induced asthma, and this has long been my strategy.
 Planning ahead is usually the hardest part.

 An asthma diagnosis can come at any time in life